 Have you ever been so excited about something, you momentarily lose your words?
-This may sound silly, but that’s what happened to me with this pavlova.
-Three and a half years ago when we first started Pickles & Honey, I discovered a veg-friendly diner in town that made a killer vegan lemon meringue pie.
+This may sound silly, but that’s what happened to me with this aquafaba vegan pavlova.
+Back in 2011 when I first started Pickles & Honey, I discovered a veg-friendly diner in town that made a killer vegan lemon meringue pie.
 As much as I gush over chocolate, lemon and meringue rank right up there for me too.
 I have memories of enjoying lemon meringue pie with my grandmother years ago, sitting at her big dining room table with the cream-colored lace tablecloth, and savoring bites of that fluffy, airy topping while she would tell me in detail how to make the various components from scratch, all the while warning me about eating too much sugar.

 With its light and crunchy meringue, rich, fluffy whipped cream, and layers of bright, juicy fruit to round out the sweetness…this dessert makes me swoon big time.
 Aquafaba changes everything.

 This vegan pavlova is indiscernible from the original egg-white version, with its perfectly hollow, crispy, and ever-so-slightly chewy bites.
 The chickpea brine functions exactly like egg whites, so much so that I was able to translate the other ingredients for classic, non-vegan pavlova almost verbatim.
 Where there are nuances is in the temperature of the aquafaba and the bake time, and I’ve detailed all of this in the recipe notes so there should be no guesswork on your end.
 It took me five tries to get the pavlova just right, and then I dropped it (!!!) as I was telling Aaron how we needed to “be careful moving it around for photos.”
 All was not lost though, because we’re happily eating my mistakes with dollops of leftover coconut whipped cream and lots of berries and figs. It’s been a very excellent week on the dessert front.